 - Key fact:

-The law industry is dynamic and competitive and changes in line with social needs.
-A law degree offers diverse career pathways and provides you with a skillset to succeed in almost any career.
+The legal landscape changes in line with societal needs.
+A law degree offers diverse career pathways and a skillset to help you succeed in almost any career.

 Watch: The learning and teaching experience